aliutkuunlu/Arrays-and-Pointers/README.md

-This is a mini game simulation such has age of empires.
+This is a mini game simulation such as age of empires.

 Functions created by using pointers and arrays.